-North-West
+North West

-The North-West province is centrally located in the subcontinent with direct road and rail links to all of the southern African countries and its own airport.
+North West is centrally located in the subcontinent with direct road and rail links to all of the southern African countries and its own airport.
 The province borders on Botswana and is fringed by the Kalahari desert in the west and the Witwatersrand area in the east.